 External auditors, internal auditors, compliance officers, accountants or investors who are interested in using EXCEL to help in some of their review work

 Chee Hay Kheong Daniel

 Daniel holds an Honours degree in Accountancy from the National University of Singapore and is a Certified Information Systems Auditor (CISA).
 He has more than 13 years of experience in the accounting profession, having worked for one of the Big 4 accounting firms both in Singapore and in the United Kingdom.
 He has also more than 5 years of senior management experience with multi-national corporations, managing their operations in Singapore and Asia.

-Daniel is a highly sought-after seminar trainer, and is currently an Adjunct Professor in the School of Business, Singapore University of Social Sciences.
-Prior to this, he was an Adjunct Associate Professor in the Department of Accounting of the NUS Business School.
+Daniel is a highly sought-after seminar trainer, and was an Adjunct Professor in the School of Business, Singapore University of Social Sciences and an Adjunct Associate Professor in the Department of Accounting of the NUS Business School.
 He served as a committee member of both the IT Committee and the Examination Committee of ISCA, and was a Committee member of the Disciplinary Sub-Committee of Accounting and Corporate Regulatory Authority (ACRA).